CSU-Theory-Suite/theory-suite-wiki/README.rst

 at the Colorado State University.

-The contents are focused in the area of computational chemistry and range from example tutorials of calculations to useful resources for new members.
+The contents are focused in the area of computational chemistry and range from example tutorials of calculations to useful resources for new or existing members.

 This repository fulfills three goals:

-*  Serve as a safe space for new members and students to try and get feedback on how to interact with github and how to contribute to code projects.
+*  Serve as a safe space for new members and students to get feedback on how to interact with GitHub and how to contribute to code projects.
 *  Facilitate the knowledge transfer between generations of members of the group.
 *  Serve as a practice platform to learn ReStructuredText language and improve the members' skills in writing software-related documentation.